google-code-export/nmrrestrntsgrid/trunk/nmrrestrntsgrid/Documentation/oceans12_README.txt

 1ieh well known
 1iv6 complex
 2k0e Largest in total (35 Mb cif file; 160 models with each 148 residues.
+2jzn Entry with wildly different models in the ensemble.

 On the restraint side:
 **********************